 Of what we can identify and plan to continue, some are comforting, some are exhilarating, and many others are nightmare-inducing.
 The diagnosis of "pre-millennium anxiety" will become commonplace, but at the heart of this anxiety will remain a great, even growing, excitement to be alive.

 As we move into the next century, a new way of life will take hold.
-On December 31, 1999, we will feel the flow of our lives cut off; what comes next will be very different from what happened before.
+On December 31, 1999, we will hear the flow of our lives cut; what comes next will be very different from what happened before.

 In the next millennium we will love ideas, not heroes, but we will come to rely on the character rather than the personality.